akshay8281/PROJECTS/readme.md

 1. `git subtree split --prefix=FOOD4U -b food4u-pages`
 2. `git push origin food4u-pages`

+This will generate a branch containing only the contents of the `FoodMart` folder and push it to GitHub, enabling you to configure GitHub Pages for deployment.
+#### Commands for Deployment (Live Project)

+1. `git subtree split --prefix=FoodMart -b foodmart-pages`
+2. `git push origin foodmart-pages`

 This will generate a branch containing only the contents of the `FOOD4U` folder and push it to GitHub, enabling you to configure GitHub Pages for deployment.

 ---